Blog

 Personality testing in hiring sits between legal limits and ethical ones.
 What Big Five assessments can and cannot do, and where the real boundaries are.

-Low Agreeableness drives directness and hard calls — but damages team trust.
+Low Agreeableness drives directness and hard calls, but damages team trust.
 Research pinpoints when disagreeable leaders outperform and when they derail.

-The dark triad at work: narcissism, Machiavellianism, and psychopathy
+The dark triad at work: what Big Five research reveals

 What personality traits do effective leaders actually have?
-(Not what you'd expect)

-Extraversion predicts who gets chosen as leader — Conscientiousness who succeeds.
+Extraversion predicts who gets chosen as leader, Conscientiousness who succeeds.
 Big Five reveals the leadership traits organisations most often misread.

-Why meetings drain some people more than others: the neuroscience
+Why meetings drain some people: the neuroscience

-Why self-assessment alone isn't enough: the case for peer personality feedback
+Why self-assessment isn't enough: peer personality feedback

 Social desirability bias in personality tests